 All: In the name of the Father, and of the Son and of the Holy Spirit.
 Amen.
 Blessed Mary, Mother of God, your life was a testament to unwavering faith and patient endurance.
 You accepted God's will with grace, even when it was difficult.
-Pray for me, that I may learn from your example and cultivate patience in my own life.
+Pray for me, that I may learn from your example and cultivate patience in my own life and ministry.
 Help me to trust in God's timing, even when I face delays and disappointments.
-Guide my thoughts to you, and help me to remain hopeful and steadfast, like you were beneath the cross.
-May your intercession bring me strength and peace as I strive to live a life pleasing to God.
+Guide my thoughts to you, and help me to remain hopeful and steadfast, like you traveled to Bethlehem with Joseph.
+May your intercession bring me strength and peace as I strive to live a life and be of service to others in a way that is pleasing to God.
 Amen.
 In the name of the Father, and of the Son and of the Holy Spirit.
 Amen.